bryal/Helion/README.md

 # Helion
 Ambilight clone for windows written in Rust, meant to be used with an Arduino running [LEDstream](https://github.com/adafruit/Adalight/tree/master/Arduino/LEDstream).

-Using the [DXGCap](https://github.com/bryal/DXGCap) library to capture the screen in Windows, this program analyzes the image and sends resulting LED data to the Arduino.

 [Test video](https://www.youtube.com/watch?v=3ZARz9ELfA4&feature=youtu.be)